ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 # Article Style Guide

-This guide is to serve as a way to help keep consistency in clarity, formatting, and layout between all articles of the osu!wiki.
+The Article Style Guide serves as a way to help keep consistency in clarity, formatting, and layout between all articles of the osu!wiki.

 All articles should use plain English.
 Your word choice should explain such things in layman's terms (basically, ask yourself, "If the reader is reading this, would they have to lookup any of the words?").